 Signalling errors immediately

 Next blog: Successfully implementing logistics software

 Research has shown that 80% of all software implementations fail.
-Often reported causes for failing implementations: unclear set goals, poor project management and insufficiently involving the end user.
-This results in “implementation stress” before, during and after implementation of logistics software.
+Usually, it is due to unclear goals, poor project management and insufficiently involving the end-user.
+Implementation stress is the result during and after the implementation of logistic software.
 How do you prevent and manage all factors that contribute to this implementation stress?
 To find out, read our next blog.

 Follow us on LinkedIn to stay up to date on the latest developments of Adaption and the Logistics Cloud Suite.

 Ronald Korporaal is co-founder of Adaption Business Software.
 After studying Industrial Engineering and Management Science at Eindhoven University of Technology, he supervised implementations at various logistics companies as a Software Architect.
 Ronald is interested in business processes and optimally setting up logistics systems.

 Flexible standardized software for the logistics industry